amazeeio/docs/architecture/url-structure.md

     http://www.yoursite.com.master.zh1.compact.amazee.io/

-To ensure that this URL is not indexed by search engines, responses from these URLs are appended with a no-cache header:
+To ensure that this URL is not indexed by search engines, responses from these URLs are appended with a no-index header: (`X-Robots-Tag: noindex, nofollow`)